This Debian 9 Installation Guide will help you to install one of the most stable distros of Linux.

 - Xfce 4.12

 - Python 3

-If you aim to install and use Debian stable, this Debian 9 Installation Guide will help you to perform and understand the installation.
-You can watch the video tutorial or continue reading below.
+If you are thinking about installing Debian stable, this Debian 9 Installation Guide will help you to perform and understand the installation.
+However, if you prefer more recent software, you can proceed with installing Debian Testing.

-For the experienced user, the installation process for Debian is straightforward.
+For the experienced user, the installation process for Debian does not pose any difficulty.
 To the novice, there are things confusing and frightening.
-For example, there is a variety of installation images and finding a right download link may not be easy.
+For example, there is an assortment of installation images and finding a right download link may not be easy.
 The installer is also little more advanced than some the installer popular Ubuntu or Linux Mint.
 But don’t worry, I will show and explain you everything.

 Download an installation image